Streamerbot/docs/streamerbot/2.guide/8.settings/timed-actions.md

 ![Timed Actions Settings](assets/timed-actions-1.png)

 `Enabled`: If checked, the Timer is enabled.
-It will not trigger any action or if it's disabled.
+It will not trigger any action if it's disabled.
 The countdown and line count only start once it's been enabled.

 `Repeat`: If checked, the Timer will run again after it has fired.
 If unchecked, the Timer will just run once and disable itself afterwards.